Cristi-1989/udacity-devops-udagram-project/README.md

 ./create.sh servers-stack servers.yaml servers-parameters.json
 ```

+* The bucket is already created, and the IAM role for the EC2 instances allows it to download (using aws cli) the udagram.zip file and unzip it at /var/www/html location

-The application ip will be an output of the servers-stack
+* The application URL will be an output of the servers-stack